 A front end may refer to any of the following:

-2. In programming and development, "front end" is a term that describes someone who designs and develops the user interface (UI).
-For example, a website Front End Developer handles the visual aspects of how the website looks and responds to the visitor viewing the web page.
-A Back End Developer handles how the server sends the information to the visitor and handles any scripts that process background information or perform tasks.
+2. In programming and development, front-end is a term that describes someone who designs and develops the UI (user interface).
+For example, a website front-end developer handles the visual aspects of how the web page looks and responds to the visitor.
+A back-end developer handles how the server sends the information to the visitor and handles any scripts that process background information or perform tasks.

 3. The front-end is the front side of a computer or computer component.